Names not numbers

 Professional qualifications are a requirement for all management-level employees and over 850 people have achieved them.
 For our direct-labour workforce we expect everyone to hold a qualification showing they are qualified to do their job.
 For some of our tradespeople this has been extended into multi-skill training allowing us to be more efficient and complete more jobs first time.

 Our reputation and quality of our work relates directly to the abilities of our people so their on-going training is essential.
-2011 saw £2.2m invested in their development, equivalent to £792 over three days training for every employee (compared to the UK average of £360 or two days per employee).
-Our staff turnover was 9%, lower than our benchmark level of 10%, but slightly up on 2010.
+Our aim is to deliver training at a level that is 50% above the industry average.
+2013 saw £2.3m invested in their development, equivalent to £760 for every employee.
 Courses can be taught in our dedicated training centre in Basingstoke or on individual company sites, and fall into the following categories:

 You can view our full training list here.

 To make sure all this is paying off, staff have regular performance and career development reviews and the managing director from each company gives a yearly presentation to the board on every member of staff's development, performance and potential.
 We continually review our development and training programmes to make sure they make the grade.
-We also invest seriously in the future, and have 108 trainees in our management trainee scheme, around 4% of our staff.
+We also invest seriously in the future, and have nearly 100 trainees in our management trainee scheme, around 3% of our staff.

 We understand that it is our people who help to create sustainable buildings and as such need to understand all aspects of sustainable development.
 We have developed a comprehensive, four-level training framework that covers strategically important areas of skills development for the Willmott Dixon business.